Mounika-Javvaji/Mounika-Javvaji.github.io/README.md

 ## Personal Portfolio

 This repository contains HTML, CSS, and image files for a personal portfolio website.
-The website showcases the portfolio of Mounika, a web developer, and provides information about her background, work experience, projects, and technical skills.
+The website showcases the portfolio of Mounika, a web developer, and provides information about my background, work experience, projects, and technical skills.

 ### Files Included:

 1. **index.html**: Home page of the portfolio website.
-2. **about.html**: Page containing information about Mounika's background and interests.
+2. **about.html**: Page containing information about my background and interests.
-3. **work.html**: Page detailing Mounika's work experience and certifications.
+3. **work.html**: Page detailing my work experience and certifications.
-4. **projects.html**: Page displaying Mounika's projects and technical skills.
+4. **projects.html**: Page displaying my projects and technical skills.
 5. **style.css**: CSS file containing styling for the website.
 6. **Images**: Various images used in the website.